contagon/handbook/handbook/12-primary.md

 The bishop and his counselors regularly attend Primary.
 They also learn the names and understand the home circumstances of each child in the ward.

-### 12.3.2 Primary Presidency
+### 12.3.2 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)Primary Presidency

-The bishopric calls and sets apart an adult woman to serve as ward Primary president.
+The bishop calls and sets apart an adult woman to serve as the ward Primary president.
 If the unit is large enough, she recommends one or two adult women to be called as her counselors (see [chapter 30](30-callings-in-the-church.md)).
 The bishopric considers her recommendations and extends the callings.

 The Primary presidency receives orientation and ongoing support from the stake Primary presidency.